prashplus/TOR/README.md

 ### Steps

-Go to the following lines in the **Sample Relay Script** and modify the code as per your need.
+1. For Relay Node setup.
+Go to the following lines in the **Relay Sample Script** and modify the code as per your need.

 ```bash
 ...